scto/android-media-editor/README.md

 `PICTURE_POSITION` is an integer that you give in the Intent, and it gets passed back in the result data, to help you know which picture just finished editing.
 If you only have one picture, you don't need to put it in the Intent, or worry about it in the result.

-You should keep track the encoding sessions, and cancel them when you know you don't need them anymore.
+You should keep track of the encoding sessions, and cancel them when you know you don't need them anymore.
 For example when the activity is destroyed, or when you launch a new encoding for the same video that should override the last one.

 ## Help, something is not working :(